A Note on Hyperbolically Embedded Subgroups: Abstract

 \section{Abstract}

 Let $G$ be a group and $H$ a subgroup of $G$.
+The notion of $H$ being hyperbolically embedded in $G$ was introduced by Dahmani, Guiraldel and Osin.
 This note introduces an equivalent definition of hyperbolic embedded subgroup based on Bowditch's approach to relatively hyperbolic groups in terms of fine graphs.